Do You Qualify for the Earned Income Tax Credit?

 If you are in doubt about your eligibility you or your tax preparer may use the new EITC Assistant on the IRS website.
 The EITC Assistant, available in English and Spanish, will help you determine your eligibility by answering a few simple questions.

 Avoid Common Errors

 You are responsible for the accuracy of your tax return.
 The rules for EITC can be complicated, so you should seek assistance if you are unsure of your eligibility.

 Some common EITC errors are:

-- Claiming a child who is not a qualifying child.
+Claiming a child who is not your qualifying child.

 The IRS continues to work on ways to reduce this error rate.
 If you receive a letter from the IRS requesting additional information about your EITC, please reply immediately to avoid delaying your EITC refund.
 If you need assistance or who have questions, you should call the number included in the IRS letter.